Skip to main content

 The guidelines support the principle that more serious violations warrant more serious disciplinary actions.
 The behaviors listed below are just examples of behaviors, but are not exhaustive.
 The professional analyzing the case has professional judgment in assessing the violation type based on the information provided.

-Serious Violations include, but is not limited to: moderate violations on multiple assignments; "entire" paper submitted was not the student’s (i.e., didn’t contract, but copied almost whole thing/handed in another’s paper); exam (>10% of the course grade) cheating (for examples, refer to ‘low-stakes test cheating’ under Moderate); extensive plagiarism that includes false citations
+Serious Violations include, but are not limited to: Moderate violations on multiple assignments; "entire" paper submitted was not the student’s (i.e., didn’t contract, but copied almost whole thing/handed in another’s paper); exam (>10% of the course grade) cheating (for examples, refer to ‘low-stakes test cheating’ under Moderate); extensive plagiarism that includes false citations 150 points

-Egregious Violations include but are not limited to: serious violations on multiple assignments; falsification/fabrication (e.g., altering a graded assessment and submitting for re-grade; fabricating data for a lab or research assignment; submitting data you didn't yourself collect; lying/giving a false excuse to miss or receive unfair accommodation on an assessment); fraud ( e.g., stealing or fraudulently obtaining answers to an assessment prompt/exam before submitting the assessment for grading; changing/helping to change any recorded assignment or course grade on an instructor's or university record; illicitly obtaining an assessment completed by another (without their knowledge) and submitting it (in part or whole) as one's own; submitting fake or false documents (e.g., medical notes; bribery; contract cheating, in which a student arranges to have another person or entity (e.g., artificial intelligence) complete (in part or total) an assessment (e.g., exam, test, quiz, assignment, paper, project, problems) for the student.
+Egregious Violations include, but are not limited to: Serious violations on multiple assignments; falsification/fabrication (e.g., altering a graded assessment and submitting for re-grade; fabricating data for a lab or research assignment; submitting data you didn't yourself collect; lying/ giving a false excuse to miss or receive unfair accommodation on an assessment); fraud (e.g., stealing or fraudulently obtaining answers to an assessment prompt/ exam before submitting the assessment for grading; changing/ helping to change any recorded assignment or course grade on an instructor's or university record; illicitly obtaining an assessment completed by another (without their knowledge) and submitting it (in part or whole) as one's own; submitting fake or false documents (e.g., medical notes; bribery; contract cheating, in which a student arranges to have another person or entity (e.g., artificial intelligence) complete (in part or total) an assessment (e.g., exam, test, quiz, assignment, paper, project, problems) for the student.
 If the provider is also a student, both students are in violation.
 Contract cheating includes posting a question (from any type of assessment) or any assessment for another person or entity to answer, no matter the platform (e.g., Chegg, Coursehero, stackflowexchange, discord, wechat) on which the question was posted and no matter if the response is human or machine generated.
+200 points

 Criteria #3: Academic Level